Fishbone CactusRegular price R 695.00

 - Produces edible fruit that tastes like gooseberries

 The Fishbone cactus is a majestic and funky looking jungle cactus native to Mexico.
 These magnificent plants are sought after for their fast growing deep green wavy foliage and fragrant blooms, which are usually produced in Autumn and bloom at night, owing to one of its common names being the Queen of the night.
 It is said once flowering is over these gorgeous plants produce an edible fruit that tastes very similar to a gooseberry.

-These easy care succulents make for ideal beginner plants as they can withstand bouts of neglect, however, as a jungle cactus variety these lovely plants prefer moderate watering and high humidity.
+These easy-care succulents make for ideal beginner plants as they can withstand bouts of neglect, however, like a jungle cactus variety, these lovely plants prefer moderate watering and high humidity.
 Place this stunner in bright indirect light or a spot that receives soft early morning or late afternoon direct light for best results.